 A customer support center has opened to help people navigate Washington Healthplanfinder, the new online marketplace for health insurance.

-The Spokane-based center is open to callers from around the state, with help available in up to 175 languages, a news release said.
+The Spokane-based center is open to callers from around the state, with assistance available in up to 175 languages, a news release said.

 The exchange is a public-private partnership that formed to create the marketplace.

 The federal Affordable Care Act requires most people to have health insurance next year or pay a penalty.
 States are to have an exchange in place by Jan.
-1.
+1; they can leave the creation to the federal government, partner with the feds or move ahead with a state-based exchange, as Washington has chosen to do.